Benjamin Gluck: Early life

-Benjamin "Ben" Gluck was born in St. Louis, Missouri.
-As a teenager, he showed his art portfolio to Frank Thomas and Ollie Johnston during their book tour for Bambi: The Story and the Film.
-They encouraged him to apply to California Institute of the Arts (CalArts).
-After being accepted, Gluck earned a Bachelor of Fine Arts degree in Character Animation from CalArts.
-Gluck's second year student film Man's Best Friend was awarded the Walter Lantz Animation Prize at the CalArts Producers Show, where Gluck thanked Thomas and Johnson personally.

-His film premiered on MTV's network, and was screened in theaters as part of the Spike and Mike's Festival of Animation.
+Benjamin Gluck was born in St. Louis, Missouri.
+He attended California Institute of the Arts (CalArts) where he earned a Bachelor of Fine Arts degree in Character Animation.
+His student film Man's Best Friend was awarded the Walter Lantz Animation Prize.
+The film later premiered on MTV's network and screened theatrically as part of the Spike and Mike's Festival of Animation.